Included in the course

 Description

-What are computers really?
+What actually are computers?
 Do they speak programming languages?
 Is it hard to write your own programs?
-This course answers these and many other questions and explores the nature of computers, code and some fascinating ideas that allowed us to create modern computers, mobile phones, internet and, you know, pretty much everything we rely on every day.
+The answer to these, and many other questions, can be found in this course.
+We'll explore the nature of computers and code, and some fascinating ideas that allowed us to create modern computers, mobile phones, the internet and, you know, pretty much everything we rely on every day.

 -